 The first resource I want to share is probably THE most used reading resources I’ve made.
 I hear many teachers are needing individual word building tool kits for your students, and this fits the bill.
 I wish I could laminate and cut them for you too, but perhaps if you print on card stock, they’ll hold up for the kids.
-You can download it HERE I used this set all the time for word building and modeling of spelling patterns.
+You can download it by completing the form below.
+I used this set all the time for word building and modeling of spelling patterns.
 I store mine in a tackle box like this from the Dollar Tree, and I still use it in every tutoring session I do.
 You might put the cards in smaller storage containers for students especially if you don’t print the full kit.

 Another fun back to school reading resource I’ve enjoyed using to jump start the new year is this cooking themed poetry set.
 I wrote the poem with all of the important points we try to convey in the first few weeks in mind.
 Teachers work to establish norms, set goals, build a community, and outline the plan for the year.
 The set includes a few supplementary activities to go with the poem that you can use over a few days.
 Keep in mind that you can project the poem or share it electronically.
 Students would each need a copy of the pages for the supplementary work.You can click the image or HERE to download it.
 It could be projected or shared electronically.
 Students would each need a copy of the pages for the supplementary work.
 It would work just fine for remote teaching or a hybrid model

 I just love this poetry set!
 I developed a poetry bundle focused on character building which I’ll explain more later.
 This particular set ties nicely with the book, Mrs Spitzer’s Garden.
 It talks about all of the things needed to blossom and grow and about the potential each seed has.
 As I wrote these poems, the faces of my former students popped in my mind, and of course my own children.
 I hope you make connections reading it too.